ClaudiaYao/mcp_a2a_agent_system/README.md

 2. Open project in VSCode.
 Switch the project root path as current working path
 3. Type "uv sync"
 4. Type "source .venv/bin/activate"
-5. Input GOOGLE_API_KEY to .env file (Acquire key from https://aistudio.google.com/apikey, other settings could keep unchanged)
+5. Input GOOGLE_API_KEY to .env file (Acquire key from https://aistudio.google.com/apikey, other settings could keep unchanged)<br>
    <img src="static/update_google_api.png" width="400px">

 6. Type "make run-all" to start all the programs.
 Check this YouTube video: https://youtu.be/6NseOUOZbss
 7. In the opened browser window, try the agentic AI. (note: there are one PostDesignAgent and one math-mcp-server.
 If the host agent could not find useful tool, it will not use any tool and reply to you directly)